Disability Discrimination Act

 - the physical features of an employer’s premises

-Another important protection is that the law also outlaws disability-related harassment (or, bullying) against people with disabilities in the workplace - that is unwanted behaviour, whether intended or not, that is related to disability and which causes feelings such as offence or humiliation or hurt.
+Another important protection is that the law also outlaws disability-related harassment (or bullying) against people with disabilities in the workplace - that is unwanted behaviour, whether intended or not, that is related to disability and which causes feelings such as offence, humiliation or hurt.

-It can include behaviour such as name-calling or making fun of a person’s disability or of making fun of people with disabilities generally.
+It can include behaviour such as name-calling, making fun of a person’s disability or making fun of people with disabilities generally.

 Reasonable adjustments in the workplace

-There is also a special form of disability discrimination that occurs where an employer is under a duty to make reasonable adjustments for a particular job applicant or employee with a disability and fails to keep to it.
+There is a special form of disability discrimination that occurs where an employer is under a duty to make reasonable adjustments for a particular job applicant or employee with a disability and fails to keep to it.

 Failing to meet the duty cannot be justified and is always unlawful.

-An employer will be under a duty to make reasonable adjustments for a job applicant or employee with a disability if the following conditions apply:
+An employer is under a duty to make reasonable adjustments for a job applicant or employee with a disability if the following conditions apply:

 - the person with a disability is at a large disadvantage compared to people who do not have a disability

 - any provision, criterion or practice applied by the employer, or any physical feature of premises occupied by the employer

-- the employer knows, or could reasonably be expected to know, that the person with a disability is disabled and is suffering the said disadvantage, or is likely to
+- the employer knows, or could reasonably be expected to know, that the person with a disability is disabled and is suffering the disadvantage, or is likely to

-Where the employer is under the duty, he/she is required to take such steps as are reasonable to take, in all the circumstances of the case, in order to prevent the disabled person from suffering the said disadvantage.
+Where the employer is under the duty, they are required to take reasonable steps, in all the circumstances of the case, to prevent the person with disabilities from suffering the disadvantage.

 Examples of adjustments

-Examples of the sort of adjustments your employer, or prospective employer, should consider, in consultation with you, include:
+Examples of adjustments your employer or prospective employer should consider, in consultation with you, include:

 - allocating some of your work to someone else